Coronavirus: Weekly cases continue to decline in Clark, Champaign schools

 Five Clark County and three Champaign County school districts reported new cases of COVID-19 last week, according to the Ohio Department of Health’s school district dashboard’s latest update.

-There were 25 cases reported in Clark County and six cases reported in Champaign County schools.
+There were 15 cases reported in Clark County and 12 cases reported in Champaign County schools.

 The schools and districts that reported student and staff cases are: